UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What happens to my guaranteed bill if I use more gas than expected?

-Most energy providers build a “fair use” buffer into their contracts to account for standard winter weather variations.
-You remain protected during a particularly cold week.
-However, extreme, reckless overuse, such as blasting the heater with open doors, could result in costly overage charges or outright removal from the guaranteed plan.
+Most energy providers build a generous “fair use” buffer into their contracts to account for standard winter weather variations, keeping you protected during a particularly cold week.
+However, extreme, reckless overuse could result in costly retroactive overage charges or your outright removal from the guaranteed plan.

 Can I get a flat rate natural gas plan in any state?

-No, these guaranteed bill plans are only available in deregulated energy markets where consumers have the power to choose their utility supplier.
+No, these guaranteed bill plans are only available in deregulated energy markets where consumers have the power to switch natural gas providers.
 These competitive markets primarily exist in states like Georgia, Ohio, and parts of others.
 If you live in a regulated state, your local utility dictates your rates.
-You can check your local state public utility commission to see if your area supports deregulated supplier shopping.

 Are flat fee natural gas plans more expensive overall?